edgarsegundo/meli/README.md

 - App published with Nginx in a VPS with Ubuntu

-- Automated testing with Cypress for End-to-End Testing and Jasmine and Karma | Mosh for Unit and Intergration testing (future implementation)
+- Automated testing with Cypress for End-to-End Testing, Jasmine and Karma | Mosh for Unit and Integration testing (pending future implementation)